johann-lau/Bot/README.md

 ## Dyno disadvantages

+Ever wanted to use Dyno to replace Tunnelers' Bot?
+Before you made your decision…

 #### Hosting problems

-Dyno is slower in speed (often 200\~450 ms) while Tunnelers' Bot is quick (80\~200 ms) when hosted.
+Dyno is slower in speed (often 200\~450 ms, can reach \~1660) while Tunnelers' Bot is quick (80\~100 ms, can reach \~200) when hosted.
 Even if TA bot is locally hosted it still gives \~300 ms speed.
 This is mainly because it is in a single server and doesn't have to deal with many simultaneous commands.

 #### Third-party